ViniciusTroyack/s_js-katas-4/README.md

 **Example**

 ```
+    let header = document.createElement("div");
+    header.textContent = "Kata 1";
+    document.body.appendChild(header);

     function kata1() {
-        let newElement = document.createElement();
+        let newElement = document.createElement("div");
         newElement.textContent = JSON.stringify(lotrCitiesArray);
         document.body.appendChild(newElement)

         return lotrCitiesArray; // Don't forget to return your output!
     }
 ```
+Don't forget to call your function after you define it!

+`kata1();`

-It might be beneficial to write a helper function to call within each kata, which could be responsible for taking care of creating new elements, appending text/content to the new elements, and then appending the new elements to the page.
+It might be beneficial to write a helper function to call within each kata, which could be responsible for taking care of creating new elements, assigning text/content to the new elements, and then appending the new elements to the page.
 However, this is not required.

 Several of the katas will use the following sample variables, which you can copy and paste into your code: